MapColonies/store-trigger-clone/README.md

 Task Configuration: Each task created by the service contains a batch of file paths.
 The file paths are divided into batches based on the batch number specified in the configuration.

+## Dependencies
+The Store trigger service relies on the following components:

+Job Manager: The service assumes the existence of a job manager service that tracks job states and task progress.
+File Provider(S3/NFS): The file provider is required for reading model file path and creating tasks.

 ## Configuration
 The Store Trigger service can be configured using parameters, including: